metaloker/for-learning/README.md

 # for-learning
-refers for learning python git ml
+Refers for learning python git ml
+I like playing on :guitar: :drum: and observe insects :bug: :butterfly: :bee: